Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 Access to various train lines, supermarkets, major department stores, restaurants, parks, and a mix of local and international cultures and communities.
 Overall, convenience is the big winner.

-• Yamanote-sen, Chuo-sen, Sobu-sen, and Tokyo Metro lines are all easily accessible and convenient to travel to Tokyo and Shinagawa station, the main terminals for the shinkansen bullet train.
-Shinjuku, Shibuya, and Ikebukuro are also convenient hubs to travel out of Tokyo despite no shinkansen and also rank at the top for busiest stations in Tokyo.
+• Yamanote-sen, Chuo-sen, Sobu-sen, and Tokyo Metro lines are all easily accessible and convenient for traveling to Tokyo and Shinagawa station, the main terminals for the Shinkansen bullet train.
+Shinjuku, Shibuya, and Ikebukuro are also convenient hubs for traveling out of Tokyo despite not being Shinkansen stops, and they rank among the busiest stations in Tokyo.

 • International supermarkets: Kinokuniya and National Azabu (Azabu-Juban) are very popular, especially among expats.
 These places are convenient if you want international brands that you can only get overseas or items like whole Turkeys or even wild game and steaks cut to your preferred thickness.
 For example, Picard Azabu Juban sells frozen French food and delivers it at relatively low prices.
 Great selection, including frozen pre-made sauces such as béarnaise, gourmet soups, and a variety of appetizers, pre-cut vegetables, and desserts you definitely won’t find at your local grocery store.